Richard Hoggart: Career

 He was a staff tutor at the University of Hull from 1946 to 1959, and published his first book, a study of W. H. Auden's poetry, in 1951.
 His major work, The Uses of Literacy, was published in 1957.
 Partly autobiography, the volume was interpreted as lamenting the loss of an authentic working class popular culture in Britain, and denouncing the imposition of a mass culture through advertising, media and Americanisation.

 He became Senior Lecturer in English at the University of Leicester from 1959 to 1962.
 Hoggart was an expert witness at the Lady Chatterley trial in 1960, and his argument that it was an essentially moral and "puritan" work, which merely repeated words he had heard on a building site on his way to the court, is sometimes viewed as having had a decisive influence on the outcome of the trial.

 While Professor of English at Birmingham University between 1962 and 1973, he founded the institution's Centre for Contemporary Cultural Studies in 1964 and was its director until 1969.
 Hoggart was Assistant Director-General of UNESCO (1971–1975) and finally Warden of Goldsmiths, University of London (1976–1984), after which he retired from formal academic life.
 The Main Building at Goldsmiths has now been renamed the "Richard Hoggart Building" in tribute to his contributions to the college.

 Hoggart was a member of numerous public bodies and committees, including the Albemarle Committee on Youth Services (1958–1960), the Pilkington Committee on Broadcasting (1960–1962), the Arts Council of Great Britain (1976–1981) and the Statesman and Nation Publishing Company Ltd (1977–1981).
 He was also Chairman of the Advisory Council for Adult and Continuing Education (1977–1983), and the Broadcasting Research Unit (1981–1991), as well as a Governor of the Royal Shakespeare Company (1962–1988).

+Richard Hoggart’s The Uses of Literacy (1957) is an important book that helped start a new way of thinking about culture in the late 1950s.
+In this book, Hoggart studied how working-class culture was changing, especially because of mass publications like tabloid newspapers, cheap novels, and popular magazines.
+He described the traditional working-class lifestyle, including work, family, religion, and local entertainment, and argued that these were being damaged by modern media and entertainment, such as the jukebox.
+Hoggart believed this influence was mostly negative and thought that mass culture made people less able to enjoy deep or complex ideas.
+Although his book is sometimes criticized for being too moralistic or nostalgic, its real value lies in bringing working-class culture into academic discussions and using close reading, a method from literary studies, to look at popular culture.

 In later works, such as The Way We Live Now (1995), he regretted the decline in moral authority that he held religion once provided.
 He also attacked contemporary education for its emphasis on the vocational, and cultural relativism for its tendency to concentrate on the popular and meretricious.